g8os/EFBD/docs/commandlinetool/usage.md

 #### WARNING

 This command is slow, and might take a while to finish!
-It might also decrease the performance of the ardb server in question, by locking the server down for each operation.
+It might also decrease the performance of the ARDB server in question, by locking the server down for each operation.

 ## Legacy Examples